Joint calibration to SPX and VIX options with signature-based models: Introduction

 \item Defining $Z:= (X, B)$, then not only $\sigma^S(\ell)$ but also the log-price $\log(S(\ell))$ can be expressed as a linear function of the signature of $\widehat{Z}$.
 The computational benefit is immediate, since no (Euler) simulation scheme is needed to sample from the marginals of the price process.
 In terms of the parameters $\ell$, $\log(S(\ell))$ is the sum of a quadratic function and a linear one, see Proposition~\ref{sig-model-spx}.

-\item If $X$ is additionally a \emph{polynomial process} (see \cite{CKT:12, FL:16}), then the VIX under our model can be computed analytically via matrix exponentials.
+\item Since $\widehat X$ is additionally assumed to be a \emph{polynomial diffusion} (see \cite{CKT:12, FL:16}), the VIX under our model can be computed analytically via matrix exponentials.
 Indeed, in this case the forward variance can be represented by a quadratic form in the parameters $\ell$ and the corresponding matrix can be computed by polynomial technology, i.e.~via matrix exponentials, see Theorem~\ref{th:VIXclosed}.
-This tractability property is a consequence of the fact that \emph{the truncated signature of a polynomial process is again a polynomial process} (see Section~\ref{sec:expected_signature}).
+This tractability property is a consequence of the fact that \emph{the truncated signature of a polynomial diffusion is again a polynomial diffusion} (see Section~\ref{sec:expected_signature}).

-\item We can apply a Monte Carlo approach (potentially with variance reduction) for option pricing and calibration, since the signature samples of $\widehat{Z}$ can be computed offline.
+\item We can efficiently apply a Monte Carlo approach (potentially with variance reduction) for option pricing and calibration, since the signature samples of $\widehat{Z}$ can be computed offline and therefore the simulation and optimization step can be completely separated.
 Indeed, due to the representations of VIX and $\log(S(\ell))$ described above, the same samples can be used for \emph{every} linear map $\ell$.
 Therefore, the calibration task can be split into an offline sampling and a standard optimization, as no simulation is needed during the latter.
+Moreover, due to the fact that we can obtain a closed-form expression for the VIX (thanks to the polynomial technology) we can avoid a nested Monte Carlo procedure to evaluate the conditional expectation.